bleedblue28/nuke-tools/README.md

 # nuke-tools
 My personal nuke tools

 Copy folder contents to the .nuke directory.
-If menu.pg and init.py files already exist, copy and paste the contents of each new file into each existing file respectively
+If menu.py and init.py files already exist, copy and paste the contents of each new file into each existing file respectively.

 ## Random_Value_Generator